 Participate as needed on university committees as a representative for the University Police Department.
 Works collaboratively with other university departments as needed to support university operations.

 Stays current and aware of all information pertaining to 911 policies and procedures

 This document represents the major duties, responsibilities, and authorities of this job, and is not intended to be a complete list of all tasks and functions.
 Other duties may be assigned.

 High school diploma

-Six months of experience as a dispatcher or equivalent dispatch experience in law enforcement or university setting.
+Six months experience as a dispatcher or equivalent dispatch experience in law enforcement or university setting.

 Successfully pass the basic telecommunication course and a commissioned approved crisis intervention course.

-Flexibility to work rotating shifts to include nights, weekends, and holidays.
-Ability to maintain confidential information, work under stress, and multi task.
+Flexible to work rotating shifts to include rights, weekends, and holidays.
+Ability to maintain confidential information, work under stress, and multitask.

 Please make sure to provide the following documents: